How PACS and RIS Systems Improve Imaging Workflows in Healthcare

 Some key benefits include:

-- Centralized Access to Patient History: PACS and RIS integration enables radiologists to quickly access previous scans and reports to compare findings.
+• Centralized Access to Patient History: PACS and RIS integration enables radiologists to quickly access prior scans and reports for comparison of findings.

 By reducing manual errors, radiology departments can ensure greater diagnosis accuracy and improved patient safety.